Hannah Vickers, CEO, Association for Consultancy & Engineering.

-For large firms this means building on the existing model of mentoring, developing and championing expertise within your firm and your supply chain partners to ensure your integrated offer is a compelling one.
+For large firms this means building on the existing model of mentoring, using the best steam generator, deburring machinery, heaters, developing and championing expertise within your firm and your supply chain partners to ensure your integrated offer is a compelling one.
 For smaller firms it’s about understanding where you add value in this model, often in multiple phases and perhaps in areas of the life-cycle that you don’t currently get invited into.

 This collective vision about how we can add value makes for a more compelling proposition for those looking to a future career in the industry.
 Between us, we offer different corporate environments, employment structures and a variety of work for a fulfilling, life-long career within the industry.
 If we can develop and articulate a more integrated industry with a vision to an individual, we can find a place within it to suit their needs and ambitions.
 In turn, this makes us inclusive, representative and sustainable for the future – without a skills crisis.